IELTS Test Dates India 2026: Schedule, Registration Guide & How to Book

 Paper-Based IELTS — Monthly Schedule

-Paper-Based IELTS runs on fixed dates set by IDP and the British Council, typically 2–4 Saturdays per month at most Indian centres.
-The 2026 schedule is published at the start of each year on ieltsidpindia.com and britishcouncil.in, with dates announced approximately 3–4 months in advance.
+Paper-Based IELTS runs on fixed dates set by IDP India, typically 2–4 Saturdays per month at most Indian centres.
+The 2026 schedule is published at the start of each year on ieltsidpindia.com, with dates announced approximately 3–4 months in advance.
 In Gujarat, paper-based tests are available in Ahmedabad (the largest centre with the most dates), Surat, and Vadodara.
 Smaller cities may have only 1–2 paper dates per month.

 The paper-based format remains popular with students who prefer writing by hand, especially for the Writing section where some test takers feel they can think more creatively with a pen.
 The Speaking test for PB-IELTS is a face-to-face interview with a certified examiner, which may take place on the same day as the written test or up to 7 days before or after.
 You will receive your Speaking test schedule via email or SMS after booking.
 Results for PB-IELTS take 13 calendar days from the test date, published online at midnight on the 13th day.
 Physical TRFs are posted within 28 days of the result date.